ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

 ![Rock 5B SATA adapter](../media/rock_5b_m2_sata.jpeg)

 This works since RK3588 features three Combo PIPE PHYs that are [pinmuxed and provide either SATA, PCIe Gen2 or USB3](https://www.cnx-software.com/2021/12/16/rockchip-rk3588-datasheet-sbc-coming-soon/).
-While I can't provide performance numbers we know from RK3568 that SATA performance is as expected for SATA 6 Gbps.
+While I can't provide performance numbers we know from the little sibling RK3568 that SATA performance is as expected for SATA 6 Gbps.
 And there are [further possibilities with this little M.2 slot](https://forum.radxa.com/t/radxa-rock5-rk3588-sbc-pcie-lanes-clarification/9580/18?u=tkaiser).

 ## Networking